What is the Past Continuous Tense?

 While* I was studying, my brother was playing* video games.

-Writers use the Past Continuous to establish the atmosphere and background of a story before the main events (Past Simple) begin.
+Writers and storytellers use the Past Continuous to establish the atmosphere and background of a story before the main action begins.

 It was raining heavily.
 The streets were flooding and pedestrians were running for shelter.
-Nobody expected what was about to happen.
+Nobody expected what happened next.

-The Past Continuous can make requests sound softer and less direct than the Present Continuous.
+The Past Continuous makes requests sound softer, gentler, and less direct than the Present Continuous.

 I was wondering if you could help me.